 Indivisibility of sovereignty . . . does not belong to international law.
 The power of sovereigns are a bundle or collection of powers, and they may be separated one from another.
 (Sir Henry Maine, International Law, 1890, p.
 58)

-"Sovereignty is divisible, both as a matter of principle and as a matter of experience."
-(Ian Brownlie, Principles of Public International Law, 2008, p.
+"Absolute inalienability charaterizes no kingdom [or state] in this world. . . ," because "sovereignty is divisible [is alienable], both as a matter of principle and as a matter of experience."
+(F. Peter Collingridge, The Civil Principality of the Vicar of Christ, 1889, p.
+90 and Ian Brownlie, Principles of Public International Law, 2008, p.
 113) ". . .
 Defining sovereignty as inalienable, unlimited, irrevocable, and imprescriptible, ran time and again into inherently fickle dynastic practice."
 (Benno Teschke, The Myth of 1648, 2003, p.
 228) Examples of the how dynastic sovereignty was alienable, revocable and prescriptible, etc. are myriad.
 Example after example exists in the history of mankind to prove this.
 (Ibid., pp. 228-229) Johann Wolfgang Textor, considered to be one of the late founders of international law, made it clear and unmistakable that "prescription of kingly sovereignty" is a well-known legal fact.
 (Synopsis of the Law of Nations, chapter 10, no. 18) How this takes place is a serious matter, because dispossessed hereditary sovereignty can be lost, and lost forever, without any recourse for recovery or renewal.